 Replace a lost or damaged card

-To replace a lost or damaged SmartCities personalised Itchen Bridge payment card or Senior Citizen bus pass card by making a payment online, please complete the SmartCities card application and select "replace a lost card".
+You can replace a lost or damaged SmartCities personalised Itchen Bridge payment card or Senior Citizen bus pass card by making a payment online.
+Please complete the SmartCities card application and select "replace a lost card".

 A replacement card costs £10.